Comment on page

 And voilà, Dot should appear before your eyes!

 The Windows build process is still a work-in-progress.
-If you encounter any issues, please open an issue on our GitHub repository.
+If you encounter any issues, please .